Dateline 2009: the world-historical situation

 It is not only underdeveloped societies that may find it hard to transform.
 Sometimes societies lag behind precisely because they are already successful and have little incentive to change.

 At the time of the bronze age, Egypt lumbered on, not taking up the bronze technology that was making great headway among the fragmented city states of Mesopotamia.
 Egyptian society was already highly adaptive and its vested interests were powerful enough to fend off changes that might challenge their social position.
 In a similar way, mighty and monolithic China lagged behind as the fragmented polities of Europe made great technological advances in the eighteenth to twentieth centuries.
-Both Egypt and China suffered because of their conservatism, and eventually accelerated into the new technological era.
+Both Egypt and China suffered because of their conservatism, though both eventually accelerated into the new technological era.

 Thinking about history in terms of technological ages therefore has both good and bad points: